A Brief History of the Office of Student Access and Completion

 A citizen discovers a dormant 1885 Oregon statute that allows 126 state legislators and judges to each award free tuition to one student per year at the Oregon Agricultural College (now Oregon State University).
 The Attorney General rules the law must be honored.
 OSU admissions officers resent being forced to admit beneficiaries of political patronage.
 Presidents of other institutions object to a state program for the students of a single institution.
 Citizen response was large, and the public begins to demand a statewide student aid program.

-Governor Mark Hatfield engineers bipartisan support for bill creating a "District and County Award" and a commission (the forerunner of OSAC) to administer it.
+In 1959, Oregon Governor Mark Hatfield engineered support for a bill to create the State Scholarship Commission (forerunner of the Oregon Student Access Commission) to manage the "District and County Awards" system.
 The Oregon State Scholarship Commission is comprised of unpaid citizens appointed by the Governor, and is staffed by the Chancellor's Office.
 The awards are tuition remissions funded by the OUS institutions with eligibility broadened to undergraduates at all colleges and universities administered by the Board of Higher Education.
 The Commission also is given authority to solicit and administer privately funded scholarships for the benefit of Oregon students.

 1961 Session - Cash Award Program / Budget for Administration